hibrantapia/Nilo_Marketplace/README.md

 <h2 align="left">Extra Stuff</h3>

-- You can just execute the "main" file, that way you don't need to do anything extra.
+- You can just execute the "main.exe" file, that way you don't need to do anything extra.

 #### Check out my social stuff for more: